justin-napolitano/python-rss-reader/index.md

 1. I will create a script that parses the sites rss feed
    1. it will then traverse the xml tree entries
-      1. if a date is newer than the last publish date.. then the
+      1. if a date is newer than the last publish date...
-         1. publish that post...
+         1. publish that post

 I am still thinking through how to publish.
 I will likely write a monolithic script here, but ideally I would write an api or a batch processor to handle this in some way.
-I am currently thinking.
+I am thinking.

 ## Create a Script that Parses my Sites RSS Feed